jillybean8848/Bikesharing/README.md

 This chart indicates that although most renters are male, female renters tend to rent the bike for longer time increments.

+## Conclusion
+In conclusion, bike rentals seem to be performing well in a large city such as NYC.
+I would speculate that they perform best where driving to work during rush hour traffic is a pain and parking spaces may be hard to find.
+The market  base is doing well with males and those on a subscribition basis providing regular and reliable payments to the company.

+Recommendations based on data:
+ * More studies should be conducted in order to grow the female market
+ * I would also be interested in analyis on age to see what our primary age range is for current users.